dynamicguy/mw-docs/docs/dashboard/orders.md

 ---
 ## Introduction

-The Orders section shows you all orders placed through the MajorityWorld system by customers, as well as those created manually by administrators.
+The Orders section shows you all orders placed through the DrikGallery system by customers, as well as those created manually by administrators.
 An order is created once a customer completes the checkout process.

 ## Order types

-There are essentially two order types in MajorityWorld:
+There are essentially two order types in DrikGallery:

 * Regular orders - Orders created by your customers.